Victory in World War II

 In 1944, the Western Allies liberated France and, together with the Soviet Union, conquered Germany the following year.
 That August, the US used the newly invented atomic bomb to help force the Japanese surrender and bring the Second World War to an abrupt end.

 After extensive aerial and naval bombardment, including the landing of 24,000 airborne troops, 156,000 US, British, and other Allied troops landed on the beaches of Normandy, German-occupied France, in the largest seaborne invasion in history.
 The landings began at 06:30 and met heavy fire from gun emplacements overlooking the beaches, along with numerous mines and obstacles.
 Over the day, the Allies suffered at least 10,000 casualties vs about 1,000 for the Germans, but secured their beachhead.

 Following the German signing of the Act of Surrender on 7 May in Reims, France, and 8 May in Berlin, Germany, a public holiday - Victory in Europe Day, or VE Day - was celebrated in Allied countries to mark the Allies' formal acceptance of Germany's surrender and the end of World War II in Europe.

 United Nations Charter

-United States conducts first detonation of a nuclear weapon, at Trinity Site in New Mexico
+The United States conducted the first detonation of a nuclear weapon at Trinity Site in New Mexico.

 Atomic bombing of Hiroshima